chr1snv/timeSheetCalculator/README.md

 Simple, command line based.
 Less than 50 lines of commented code<br/>
 No Frills, testable, verifiable solution.<br/>
 Time Sheet Calculator .py<br/>
+It doesn't print money, though by reducing worry about calculations it practically does.<br/>